 A fundamental contribution to its genesis was given by the Library of the Centro Caprense.
-Edwin Cerio (1875-1960) a mechanical and naval engine- The Manuscripts Section was created during the reorganiza-Engaged in a war against building speculation and wild identified, rearranged and inventoried.
+Edwin Cerio (1875-1960) a mechanical and naval engine- The Manuscripts Section was created during the reorganizaer, inventor and tireless traveler, designer for FIAT and tion of the collection, which began in 2016 and is still onfounder of a newspaper, writer and mayor of Capri between going.
+The section includes all the manuscripts held by the 1920 and 1923.
+This position saw him rise up as a fierce Centro Caprense Ignazio Cerio.
+Some documentary series defender of the environment and an ante-litteram ecologist. are already organized in collections while others are being Engaged in a war against building speculation and wild identified, rearranged and inventoried.

 tect nature and the landscape.
 The plan was a tool that was intended to discipline construction on the island, preserthat he built on the island of Capri, he welcomed artists, poets and writers who were sometimes difficult and eccentric, including Graham Greene, Compton Mackenzie, Claude Debussy and Ada Negri.
 Other collections have been added to his legacy through donations.
-The library has approximately participates in national and European events, such as the The bibliographic collection is particularly rich in 19th Earth Science Week and the Museum Night, and has hosted century and early 20th century editions, but there are also Nobel Prize winners such as George Fitzgerald Smoot, who incunabula and volumes dating back to the seventeenth and eighteenth centuries.
-Of particular interest are the Miscelpersonalities from all over the world, and the rich Periodicals section.
+The library has approximately eighteenth centuries.
+Of particular interest are the Miscel-The bright vaulted hall and the adjacent entrance give off lanea section, which shows the cultural exchange relationpersonalities from all over the world, and the rich Periodicals section.
 A singular "Raccolta fattizia" collection preserves documentation, summaries and extracts related to the Laetitia Cerio and Shirley Hazzard collections.